opensearch-project/data-prepper/docs/developer_guide.md

 ## Building from source

-The assemble task will build the Jar files without running the integration tests.
-You can use these jar files for running DataPrepper.
+The assemble task will build the Jar files and create a runnable distribution without running the integration tests.
 If you are just looking to build Data Prepper from source, this build is faster than running the integration test suite.

 To build the project from source, run the following command from the project root: